grabosky/Simple-Python-Scripts/README.md

 rssFeedParser.py - Parses and prints titles and content of a RSS feed

 functionExample.py - Simple example of a function in Python

+pingListOfDomains.py - Goes through a list of URLs from "domains-test" file and pings them to see if the domains are up